pbellchambers/winebrewdb/README.md

 Unzip and run the jar or exe file to launch the application.

-You require Java 8 (or newer) to run this. (http://java.com/download)
+You require Java 8 update 40 (or newer) to run this. (http://java.com/download)

 ##Instructions for Building